abhijeet8900/Servicenow-Instance-Waker/readme.md

 ### Setup
  - Download correct version of geckodriver and Replace one in project.
- - Enter Instance Details in InstanceCreads.JSON
+ - Enter Instance Details in instances.xlsx
  - Run main.py eg.` python main.py `